NicoAICP/PTPE/README.md

     cmake ..
     make

 IMPORTANT!
+You **need** a Pi PICO SDK Version of atleast 1.4.0 but you cannot use 1.5.0 or higher.
+I recommend using 1.4.0

+IMPORTANT #2!
 Replace the ST7735_TFT.c in pico-st7735/lib-st7735/src with the one in the root of this project.
 This is needed for the display to display text correctly!

-IMPORTANT #2!
+IMPORTANT #3!
 You need to copy the tusb_config.h into this location pico-sdk-location\lib\tinyusb\src\tusb_config.h

-IMPORTANT #3!
+IMPORTANT #4!
 You need to copy the lwipopts.h into this location pico-sdk-location\lib\lwip\src\include\lwip\lwipopts.h